A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Paralegal graduate with a passion for litigation, seeking a Paralegal role at Hogan Lovells.
 Proficient in CaseMap and Relativity, with strong organizational skills and legal knowledge to support trial preparation and research.

-Resume objective examples for marketing or sales positions
+What are resume objective examples for marketing or sales positions?

 Sales manager